cdvelop/crudp/docs/IMPLEMENTATION.md

 	Delete(data ...any) (any, error)
 }

-// ActionHandler groups the CRUD functions for a record index type ActionHandler struct {
+// actionHandler groups the CRUD functions for a record index type actionHandler struct {
 	Create func(...any) (any, error)
 	Read   func(...any) (any, error)
 	Update func(...any) (any, error)